auth0/docs/articles/connections/database/custom-db/templates/get-user.md

 ---
 # Get User Script Templates

 The **Get User** script implements the function executed to determine the current state of existence of a user.
 We recommend naming this function `getUser`.
 For automatic migration, the script is mandatory.
-In legacy authentication, it is used for sign up, email verification, password reset, and delete user functionality, so we recommend its implementation.

 For automatic migration, the script is executed during the password reset workflow (e.g., with a forgotten password in Universal Login).
-For legacy authentication, it is executed whenever the following out-of-box operations occur: create user, change email, change password, and password reset (e.g., via forgot password workflow).
+For legacy authentication, it is executed whenever the following operations occur: create user, change email, change password, and password reset.

 The `getUser` function should be defined as follows: